Airsoft Vs. Paintball Pain Comparison

 This is why I would personally play on an outdoor field before getting comfortable with an indoor, or CQB field.

 Many people that play outdoors find that their shots are not hitting their target.
 Usually, this is because a shot passes through a tree or bush.
 Although you could shoot through these objects, they do not provide the ideal conditions for shooting at targets.
 Branches and leaves absorb part of the shot and reduce the energy exponentially.
 This is a good thing to keep in mind when playing on the field as you can use natural cover to take less hits and thus have less pain.
+If you play airsoft, be sure to check out our article on heavier bbs and why you should use them if playing outdoors.

 This is the next part of the “pain” scale equation.